 Miss Robins takes a little community of five men.
-Like the characters in Sir Arthur Conan Doyle's wonderful "Tragedy of the Korosko," they are just average gold-seekers, thrown together by circumstances; and they arrange among themselves to travel in boats up the Yukon in autumn until stopped by the ice, so as to be ahead of the great spring rush next season.
+Like the characters in Sir Arthur Coman Doyle's wonderful "Tragedy of the Korosko," they are just average gold-seekers, thrown together by circumstances; and they arrange among themselves to travel in boats up the Yukon in autumn until stopped by the ice, so as to be ahead of the great spring rush next season.
 They get about 400 miles up, and then are forced to land and make a camp in which to winter.
 This camp grows to be known all up and down the Yukon as Big Chimney Camp.
-There are two of the five men who are the real heroes; and of the remaining three, Mac commands one's respect and affection.
+There are two of the first mery the care the multitwo of the five men who are the real heroes; and of the remaining three, Mac commands one's respect and af-fection.
 Even Potts and O'Flynn have their good points; but these are far below the level of the "Colonel and the Boy."
-The adventures of this little community during the winter are related at very considerable length-nearly 200 closely-printed pages; but never for a moment does the reader weary of this vital account of what humanity has to brace itself to bear under such circumstances.
-There are no very thrilling incidents; the adoption by Mac of a little Esquimer boy; the fraternising of the Boy with the Pymeut tribe, and the relations of the party to the Jesuit Mission at Holy Cross-these form the chief features of a recital which from first page to last is simply enthralling.

-It may sound as though the reviewer were growing
+The adventures of this little community during the winter are related at very con-siderable length-nearly 200 closely-printed pages; but never for a moment does the reader weary of this vital account of what humanity has to brace itself to bear under such circumstances.
+There are no very bear under such circumstances.
+There are no very thrilling incidents; the adoption by Mac of a little Esquimer boy; the fraternising of the Boy with the Pymeut tribe, and the relations of the party to the Jesuit Mission at Holy Cross-these form the chief features of a recital which from first page to last is simply enthraling.
+It may sound as though the reviewer were growing hysterical, and had somewhat lost balance to make hysterical, and had somewhat lost bullete to hake such a statement, but it is made fearlessly, neverthe-less, that "The Luck of Roaring Camp" is not as poignantly touching as the first finding of little Kaviak by Mac; and that even 'the "Outcasts of Poker Flat" is not better than the experiences of the Colonel and the Boy, without dogs, on the Long Trail in winter.
+There is just one book to which one feels that Miss Robins may have been to a certain degree in-debted, and that is Jack London's "Call of the Wild."
+There was the same flavour of empty vastness, of drear mystery, of the inner core and heart of darkness, and the woes of core and neart of darkness, and the woes of primeval man.
+There are countless pieces which one longs to quote, many passages which strike a note of depth most unusual in the present day.
+The final explanation between the Colonel and the Boy, after they have each discovered the inner littleness of their own natures and the desparate incruined salishness own natures, and the desperate ingrained selfishness which is engendered by the fight for existence, un-alleviated by any outside influence.
+The gradual alleviated by any outside influence.
+The gradual wearing down of nerves and tempers at Big Chimney, as the darkness broods over the fearful unknown land, and food grows less and less, is a most salutary objectlesson.